A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 To operate legally as a wedding planner in the UK, it’s crucial to be aware of any business licences and permits needed.
 Key ones to consider:

-• Public liability insurance - covers damages if a third party is injured/property damaged.
+Public liability insurance - covers damages if a third party is injured/property is damaged.

-Requirements vary by local council, so check with their licensing department about specific obligations for wedding planners in your area.
+Requirements vary by local council, so check with your local council's licensing department about specific obligations for wedding planners in your area.
+Once an insurance policy is purchased, you will receive policy documents that serve as proof of coverage and outline the terms and conditions of your insurance.
 Stay up to date and renew your licences on time.
+Wedding planners face various risks due to the numerous independent contractors they rely on to execute their jobs.

 Wedding Planner Insurance